trevorius/Rocket-RestAPI/README.md

 acquired last weeks project and saved it to a private repo deployed it to azure services and set the CORS so it can be called. : new api-URL :  https://rocket-elevators-status.azurewebsites.net

+the deploy is directly connected to AZURE any push to deploy branch will automatically be deployed to the remote api